 On fibreglass, it’s maintaining the overlying gelcoat that will keep your boat looking fresh and clean.
 Though it can be awkward while a boat is in the water, cleaning off obvious stains after every sailing will stop them from settling in.
 Avoid heavy-duty cleaners where you can – simple boat soap and water are less likely to do unnecessary damage during DIY cleaning, and you can move on to the serious chemicals later if needed.

 Once you’ve buffed out stains, you need to rewax the gelcoat.
 Rather than doing this once in a blue moon and leaving it to somebody else, try to make it a small, regular job for yourself.
 A traditional carnauba wax is often enough on gelcoat that’s in good shape, but a polymer sealant or hybrid wax is a worthwhile investment if you think you need something a little heavier duty.

-Lastly, be sure to wash your fibreglass down after sailing in saltwater.
+Lastly, be sure to wash your fibreglass down after sailing in Saltwater Boats.
 Even if nothing looks dirty, when saltwater dries it leaves crystals behind that can magnify UV and speed up the breakdown of your wax.

 Interior cleaning and vinyl protectant

 Though reupholstering is a job for those who are properly trained, maintaining your upholstery and other interior detailing needn’t be an added expense.
 Marine upholstery is designed to withstand moisture and direct sunlight, but without a helping hand it can still wear out sooner than expected.